eslint/rfcs/designs/2025-define-plugin/README.md

     };
     ```

-  - Optimization requests such as [typescript-eslint/typescript-eslint#11029 Enhancement: Support Lazy Loading Rules](https://github.com/typescript-eslint/typescript-eslint/issues/11029) must be implemented per-plugin

 This RFC proposes creating a `definePlugin` function to be exported from `@eslint/plugin-kit`.
 It would provide a single recommended factory for defining the structure of a typical ESLint plugin.
 `definePlugin` would automate the parts of plugin definitions that many plugins manually redefine:

 - Using the same name in multiple places
 - Generating `configs.recommended` and other configurations based on rule metadata

-`definePlugin` would also allow plugins to ergonomically set up rules to be lazy-loaded.
-It would allow plugin authors to provide rules either as direct rule objects or as functions that return rules.
-An `eslint-plugin-eslint-plugin` lint rule would be created that keeps `configs` and `rules` in sync.

 As with `defineConfig`, `definePlugin` would be a purely optional, additive change.
 Existing and future plugins would continue to work as-is without a `definePlugin` call.